 USPSTF, U.S. Preventive Services Task Force

 Accurate diagnosis is important to determine appropriate treatment and medical management of vaginitis.
-Recent increasing evidence shows that nucleic acid amplification testing (NAAT) better facilitates accurate detection of vaginitis compared with traditional methods, and NAAT can be used for the diagnosis of vaginitis due to BV, vulvovaginal candidiasis, and trichomoniasis.
-In addition to NAAT, gram stain and culture may be useful in certain situations.
+Recent increasing evidence shows that nucleic acid amplification testing (NAAT) better facilitates accurate detection of vaginitis compared with traditional methods (eg, culture or DNA probes) because it is highly sensitive and can be used to detect multiple targets simultaneously on a single patient specimen.
+NAAT can be used for the diagnosis of vaginitis due to BV, vulvovaginal candidiasis, and trichomoniasis.
+Gram stain and culture may be useful in certain situations.
 Determination of a laboratory testing strategy should be informed by clinical assessment.
 For example, panel testing may be useful in patients with general symptoms, whereas organism-specific testing may be more useful in patients with characteristic symptoms.

 ARUP Laboratory Tests